 What we used to call Side One ends with the last and most affecting of the Lofgren tunes.
 Against a toytown musical backdrop, all bouncy bass, kazoos and whistles, “City Lights,” sees our nameless hero wandering home, just getting off on his city twinkling by night.
 The city lights get him thinking about the Charlie Chaplin movie of the same title, then that sets him to thinking about how the USA drove Chaplin into political exile: “We’re supposed to be a land of liberty…” It’s a barmy, beguiling little thing.
 But as the bile rises, it’s also one of the first stirrings of the Reed who would emerge on New York.

 It’s on Side Two, though, that The Bells gets serious and cuts deep.
 After the odd, wild night out of the first side, the three closing songs represent the long comedown.
-“All Through The Night,” is an all-back-to-mine that replays the textural trick from Coney Island Baby’s sinister, uncharacteristic, “Kicks,” coming in on the buzz of chatter taped at some endless grey New York party, snatches of conversation that continue throughout the track.
+“All Through The Night,” is an all-back-to-mine that replays the Warholian textural trick from Coney Island Baby’s sinister, uncharacteristic, “Kicks,” coming in on the buzz of chatter taped at some endless grey New York party, snatches of conversation that continue throughout the track.

 The talk is smart, bitchy (“… the man aged!
-He didn’t age gracefully, he aged overnight…”) but when the music kicks in and Reed starts singing, it’s as though he’s suddenly appeared in the corner of the room as a Rod Serling narrator figure, commenting on the Twilight Zone of his own life, acknowledging the thrills and the kicks, but focussing more and more on the ennui screaming beneath: “Don’t you feel so lonely when it’s in the afternoon and you gotta face it all through the night…”
+He didn’t age gracefully, he aged overnight…”) but when the music kicks in and Reed starts singing, it’s as though he’s suddenly appeared in the corner of the room as a Rod Serling narrator figure, commenting on the Twilight Zone of his own life, acknowledging the thrills and the kicks, but focusing more and more on the ennui screaming beneath: “Don’t you feel so lonely when it’s in the afternoon and you gotta face it all through the night…”

 It brings on an aching, hungover moment of remorse and clarity, as the narrator looks up and looks back to the home and the life he left far behind in the suburbs.
 “Families” is built around a repeated backing chant, “How’s the family…” that at first sounds mocking, but grows melancholy and mournful as it unfolds.
 Possibly the most nakedly autobiographical song of his career – he even brings in his younger sister, Elizabeth, by name – it’s a one-way conversation between Reed and his parents during a visit home, about the hurts and disappointments they’ve all doled out to each other: “… no, there’s no grandson planned here for you… one more time, I don’t want the family business… we’ve nothing in common except our name… I don’t think that I’ll come home much anymore…” Anyone who ever left home will recognise it.
-Reed’s vocals come on arch as ever, but when he calls “Mama!
+Reed’s vocals come on at first as arch as ever, but when he calls “Mama!
 Papa!” it’s his equivalent of John Lennon’s primal moment in “Mother.”

 He can’t go back home.
 He can’t go on the way he is.
 There’s nowhere left to go but “The Bells” itself.
 The album’s mad, bleak finale, the backdrop is a slight return to the experimentalism of Metal Machine Music, a dash of “The Murder Mystery” (barely audible voices are telling us something beneath the wash of noise), as a nine-minute drone descends, built around synth static, a blunt three-note bass figure, a monstrous gong and Cherry’s scrabbling, scratching Spanish sketches on the horn.
 Then, finally, at the climax, enters Reed’s phantom of rock voice, with that strange, supposedly improvised tale, about a Broadway actor after his play has ended, plagued by visions, leaping from a window ledge.